-Try a gluten-free diet
+2. Try a gluten-free diet for vitiligo.

 One study on a vitiligo patient found that following a gluten-free diet resulted in substantial repigmentation.
-The case study saw significant changes after nine-month period.
+The case study saw significant changes after a nine-month period.

 The study was only carried out on one person, but you could cut gluten from your diet to see if it works for you.